-I am writing to express my grave concern for 'Giggs' Edmund Wan Yiu-sing (尹耀昇), a veteran internet radio host who has been arrested and charged with a total of 10 counts of offences, including 'doing an act with a seditious intention', 'conspiracy to commit an act of seditious intention' and 'money laundering'.
+I am writing to express my grave concern for 'Giggs' Edmund Wan Yiu-sing (尹耀昇), a veteran internet radio host who has been convicted and sentenced to 32 months on charges of seditious intention and money laundering.

-It is alarming to learn that Giggs was targeted simply for his political comments on Hong Kong and mainland China, as well as for hosting a fundraiser for sponsoring the education of Hong Kong youths in Taiwan.
-Peaceful expression of opinion and public fundraising are permissible under international human rights law and standards, and must not be criminalized or otherwise restricted through the use of vague national security offences.
+It is alarming to learn that Giggs is imprisoned for his political comments on Hong Kong and mainland China, as well as for hosting a fundraiser for sponsoring the education of Hong Kong youths in Taiwan.
+Peaceful expression of opinion and public fundraising are permissible under international human rights law and standards, and must not be criminalized or otherwise excessively restricted through the use of vague national security offences.